nicolasjafelle/SmartCity/README.md

 ## 🌿 Gitflow Workflow

-This project follows to a simplified Gitflow branching model to manage development and releases effectively.
+This project follows a simplified **Gitflow** branching model to manage development and releases effectively.

 * **`main` branch:**
     * This branch represents the **production-ready, stable codebase**.